One Piece! (1999 film)

 One Piece! is a 1999 Japanese anthology film consisting of 14 comedy shorts by Shinobu Yaguchi and Takuji Suzuki.
-The shorts in the compilation were shot over a period of five years in single, fixed takes with no editing, lights, sets or makeup, and were screened both at local and international film festivals.
+The shorts in the compilation, each ranging from two to seven minutes in length (and intended as "creative workouts" between Yaguchi's feature length projects), were shot over a period of five years in single, fixed takes with no editing, lights, sets or makeup, and were screened both at local and international film festivals.